richfelker/semitruck/README.md

 up/down on the motor shaft to align with the slider-side pulley, then retighten.
 Pull the motor tight to tension the belt adequately, and, while holding it, tighten down the four motor screws.

+## Semitruck Prime build

+### Shaft length calculations

+The necessary parameters for determining shaft length and thereby mounting height are the length $z$ of Z travel range immediately below the motor and the maximum needed XY travel radius $r$ relative to the center point just below the motor.
+A third parameter $k$ is a constant determined by the geometry of the U-joint and telescopic joint parts, and has a value of 61 mm for the standard parts.

+In order to allow for error in mounting position, it is recommended that the values $z$ and $r$ be padded by a few millimeters.
+However, the location of the motor-end U-joint arm on the motor shaft allows for some degree of adjustment, and motor shims may also be used if needed.

+In terms of these parameters, the shaft length $h$ measured between U-joint centers is given by the formula:

+$h = \frac{2k + z + \sqrt{4z^2 + 3r^2 + k^2 + 4kz}}{3}$

+The length of the fully-extended shaft, measured between U-joint centers, is then $2h-k$.

+The inner carbon fiber square tube needs to be cut to a length of
+$h-33$ mm.

+The outer carbon fiber square tube needs to be cut to a length of
+$h-52$ mm.

+### Plaement/mounting of motor

+The motor needs to be mounted such that, with the toolhead at maximum Z just below the motor, the shaft is at minimum length.
+This means the motor-side U-joint center should be exactly $h$ mm above the extruder-side U-joint center.

+There is presently no standardized mounting setup for the Semitruck Prime motor.

+### Telescoping shaft assembly

+The telescopic coupling consists of a 4-part printed insert holding 4 603ZZ bearings and a printed outer housing.
+Assemble the insert in a cross shape by pressing two 603ZZ bearings onto the pegs of one insert piece, then pressing a second insert piece's pegs into two of the bearings already on the first.
+Repeat to assemble the second half of the insert, then press the two halves together, and press the insert into the housing.

+Onto one end of the smaller carbon fiber tube, press fit the printed stabilizer and verify that it fits into the larger carbon fiber tube without any significant friction.
+If it does not, shave the outside of the stablizer down until it does.

+Push the end of the smaller tube without the stabilizer on it through the telescopic coupling from the side with the square 10 mm socket.
+The bearings should roll on it as you push it through.
+Press fit a printed U-joint arm onto the exposed end of the tube so that it cannot inadvertently slide back out.

+Press fit the larger tube into the square 10 mm socket on the telescopic coupling, letting the end of the smaller tube with the stabilizer go inside the larger tube.
+Then, press fit the U-joint arm with the 10 mm socket on the other end of the larger shaft, ensuring that both U-joint arms are in the same orientation (coplanar).

+Assemble the U-joint centers and motor/extruder side arms onto the ends as in the OG Semitruck instructions.

 ## Toolhead side assembly